 Schedule Your Appointment At Direct Podiatry Arizona Today

-Are you in need of a foot doctor and are located in the Phoenix area?
+Are you in need of a podiatrist in Phoenix?
 My name is Dr. Tarr, and I am the owner of Direct Podiatry Arizona in Tempe.
 To view my available appointment times, click here.